NguyenAndrew/mof-java/README.md

 Q: I don't believe it is a good practice to couple a default set of verifies with whens.
 Doesn't this seem like an anti-pattern?

 A: Your test code is already doing this coupling implicity.
-This dependency defines this structure explicitly, through the construction of the MockCoach object(s), and takes advantage of this defined structure to achieve testing intelligence capabilities.
+This dependency defines this structure explicitly, through the construction of the Mof object(s), and takes advantage of this defined structure to achieve testing intelligence capabilities.

 Q: What are these "testing intelligence capabilities"?

 A: Intelligence capabilities include: Encouraging code to become straightforward through Service Dipath Chains (Not included in Legacy), Avoiding under and overmocking through clearly defined structures, Reusable code by reducing the amount of one-off private methods, and Only needing to create the whens and verifies for a specific test.

-Q: My code is not a legacy codebase!
-Why call the object I am using MockCoachLegacy?

-A: In this case, legacy isn't referring to your codebase.
-Legacy in MockCoachLegacy is an alias that means "don't affect the design of my business logic, improve my test code".

-Q: Should I use MockCoach or MockCoachLegacy.
+Q: Should I use Mof (Default) or Nof (Backup).

-A: Start with MockCoach.
-If MockCoach doesn't work, MockCoachLegacy will work for any other use case.
+A: Start with Mof (Default).
+If Mof (Default) doesn't work, Nof (Backup) will work for any other use case.

 Q: Does this library support TDD?

 A: Yes.
 You can use this library using both TDD, and not TDD.
 After learning the library, it should make both TDD and non-TDD faster in the short term and long term.

-Q: Should I made one MockCoach per class, or one MockCoach per method under test?
+Q: Should I made one Mof per class, or one Mof per method-under-test?

-A: It depends on your test class.
-There may be advantages to one approach or the other, depending on what (and how many) unit tests you have.
+A: Mof and Nof supports both styles.
+I have seen this library works best by making a Mof object for each method-under-test, where that method has multiple unit tests.

 Q: Shouldn't you have all methods in a class reuse the same predefined mocks and whens?